-- For the OpenMP version of the benchmark, the purpose-built HPC system (i.e. Stokes) outperforms EC2 compute cluster for the same number of OMP threads.
-The average performance loss of moving from dedicated system to a Cloud was 37.26% (ranging from 16.18 58.93% for individual benchmarks). - For the MPI version of the NPB programs, the EC2 performance lags behind the Stokes cluster.
-The differentiating element here is the 10 Gigabit Ethernet versus the InfiniBand interconnect e-FISCAL : Financial Study for Sustainable Computing e-Infrastructures Deliverable D2.2 - Computing e-Infrastructure cost calculation at national and European level used by the EC2 and Stokes respectively.
-The average performance loss was 48.42% (ranging from 1.02% to 67.76%).
+• For the OpenMP version of the benchmark, the purpose-built HPC system (i.e. Stokes) outperforms EC2 compute cluster for the same number of OMP threads.
+The average performance loss of moving from dedicated system to a Cloud was 37.26% (ranging from 16.18 - 58.93% for individual benchmarks).

-37 Please note that although Hyper-Threading was enabled on both the Stokes and EC2, the number of cores refer to actual number of physical cores as opposed to the number of logical cores.
+41 Please note that although Hyper-Threading was enabled on both the Stokes and EC2, the number of cores refer to actual number of physical cores as opposed to the number of logical cores.